 We all want to hit the gym at some point in our lives in an attempt to get the perfect beach body for the summer, or simply to tone our muscles and stay in shape.
 Building muscles might be our goal, but how often do we think about building our brain?
-Chances are that most of the people don’t even realize what a great impact exercise has on our brain and how greatly it helps to boost brain power.
+Chances are that most people don’t even realize the positive impacts of physical exercise on brain power and function.

 According to several studies and researches, a single exercise session can help enhance our cognitive abilities and improve mental focus better than a cup of coffee can.
-A study conducted on teens and young adults also found out that 10 to 40 minutes of exercise can give an immediate boost to your brain power and can also increase concentration levels by improving blood flow to the brain.
+A study conducted on teens and young adults also found out that 10 to 40 minutes of physical exercise can boost your brain power and can also increase concentration levels by improving blood flow to the brain.

-Hence, here are the top 9 exercises that can help increase your brain power and keep you mentally charged;
+Hence, here are the top 9 exercises to increase your brain power and keep you mentally charged;

 Squat your way through brain fatigue